truonghoangnguyen/nikaya2/docs/kinhtuongung/sujato-en/35-linked-discourses-on-the-six-sense-fields.md

 for this place.'"

 <!--pg-->
-### N 35.187 The Interior Will Be Impermanent in the Future *Ajjhattānāgatāniccasutta*
+### SN 35.187 The Interior Will Be Impermanent in the Future *Ajjhattānāgatāniccasutta*

 "Mendicants, in the future the eye, ear, nose, tongue, body, and mind will be impermanent ..."

 <!--pg-->
-### N 35.188 The Interior Is Impermanent in the Present *Ajjhattapaccuppannāniccasutta*
+### SN 35.188 The Interior Is Impermanent in the Present *Ajjhattapaccuppannāniccasutta*

 "Mendicants, in the present the eye, ear, nose, tongue, body, and mind are impermanent ..."

 <!--pg-->
-### N 35.189--191 The Interior as Suffering in the Three Times *Ajjhattātītādidukkhasutta*
+### SN 35.189--191 The Interior as Suffering in the Three Times *Ajjhattātītādidukkhasutta*

 "Mendicants, in the past ... future ... present the eye, ear, nose, tongue, body, and mind are suffering ..."

 <!--pg-->
-### N 35.192--194 The Interior as Not-Self in the Three Times *Ajjhattātītādianattasutta*
+### SN 35.192--194 The Interior as Not-Self in the Three Times *Ajjhattātītādianattasutta*

 "Mendicants, in the past ... future ... present the eye, ear, nose, tongue, body, and mind are not-self ..."

 <!--pg-->
-### N 35.195--197 The Exterior as Impermanent in the Three Times *Bāhirātītādianiccasutta*
+### SN 35.195--197 The Exterior as Impermanent in the Three Times *Bāhirātītādianiccasutta*

 "Mendicants, in the past ... future ... present sights, sounds, smells, tastes, touches, and ideas are impermanent ..."

 <!--pg-->
-### N 35.198--200 The Exterior as Suffering in the Three Times *Bāhirātītādidukkhasutta*
+### SN 35.198--200 The Exterior as Suffering in the Three Times *Bāhirātītādidukkhasutta*

 "Mendicants, in the past ... future ... present sights, sounds, smells, tastes, touches, and ideas are suffering ..."

 <!--pg-->
-### N 35.201--203 The Exterior as Not-Self in the Three Times *Bāhirātītādianattasutta*
+### SN 35.201--203 The Exterior as Not-Self in the Three Times *Bāhirātītādianattasutta*

 "Mendicants, in the past ... future ... present sights, sounds, smells, tastes, touches, and ideas are not-self ..."

 <!--pg-->
-### N 35.204 The Interior and What's Impermanent in the Past *Ajjhattātītayadaniccasutta*
+### SN 35.204 The Interior and What's Impermanent in the Past *Ajjhattātītayadaniccasutta*

 "Mendicants, in the past the eye, ear, nose, tongue, body, and mind were impermanent.
 What's impermanent is suffering.
 What's suffering is